toasted-marshmallow/Genomes/README.md

 # Genomes

 The purpose of this script is to read in text files that contain the genomes of various organisms and/or viral pathogens e.g., SARS-CoV2 (Agent that causes COVID-19 disease), Vibrio-cholerae (the Cholera water-borne disease) etc. The script will then count the number of Adenine (A), Thymine (T), Guanine (G), Cytosine (C), and the respective pairs (A-T, G-C), and calculate the total percentages of each of the nucleo-bases in the respective genomes.
-The script will print the percentages in the python console as well as create a pie chart and bar graph to display the nucleo-base percentages using the
+The script will print the percentages in the python console as well as create a pie chart and bar graph to display the nucleo-base percentages using the matplotlib package.

+You can easily modify this script if you are working with RNA information as well.
+All you'd have to do is write a line that converts the Thymine (T) to Uracil (U) and do the calculations from there.
+Furthermore, if you would like to look at other genomes, just download them from the NCBI databases and put them in a folder.
+In my case the folder that contains all of the text files is called "Genomes," but you can name your folder anything you want -- just modify it in the script.

 The genetic information was taken pulled from various NIH and CDC databases, and the specific data that I used will be included in the reference below.